-In particular, they may demand that the patent infringer ceases the infringement, hands over any unlawfully obtained benefits and, if the infringement is culpable, also repairs damage in accordance with general civil law principles or by paying a sum of money of an amount corresponding to the licence fee or other relevant remuneration.
+In particular, they may demand that the patent infringer cease the infringement, hand over any unlawfully obtained benefits and, if the infringement is culpable, also repair damage in accordance with general civil law principles or by paying a sum of money of an amount corresponding to the licence fee or other relevant remuneration.

 Invalidity is an available defence method and may be invoked before the Polish Patent Office.
 A person having a lawful interest in bringing such action should demonstrate that the invention does not meet the statutory requirements to obtain a patent.

 Pursuant to the Polish patent law, there are no obligatory actions a potential generic entrant has to undertake in advance of attempted market entry.
-However, while applying for a market access permit, he or she may file a statement of claims that the product in question is not protected by a patent or SPC.
+However, while applying for a market access permit, they may file a statement of claims that the product in question is not protected by a patent or SPC.

 In Poland, there are a number of regulations concerning the fight against counterfeit products.
 General regulations apply to all types of products, including pharmaceuticals and medical devices.
 Individual regulations focus on other aspects of counterfeiting.

 The provisions of the IPL penalise the marking of goods with counterfeit trade marks for the purpose of their subsequent placing on the market.
 The act also provides for the right to pursue the claims in civil proceedings in connection with misleading by labelling goods with a similar or identical trade mark.

 Misleading product-labelling is also an act of unfair competition, as is copying the external form of the product.
 This is both a crime and a civil tort, according to the AoCUC.

 In addition, manufacturing and activities related to the supply, provision and storage of counterfeit medicinal products and active substances is penalised under the PL.